raviteja2518/smartparking/README.md

 5.Run the app
    flask run

 Visit: http://127.0.0.1:5000

 🔐 Login Credentials
 Username: admin
 Password: 123

 You can change them in app.py or insert more users in User table.
 🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first.

-📃 License
-This project is open-source under MIT License.

 Let’s connect and collaborate!
 Feel free to reach out for tech discussions, project collaborations!
 Linkedin:-https://www.linkedin.com/in/gangaravitejareddy-yaramareddy-33b538277/